Ask any athlete how they got better and reached the next level in their careers. They’ll say their secret is practice — and really great coaching.

 From features such as CRM integration for increased agent efficiency to call flows that allow the best-suited agent to handle a client’s call, Nextiva has your agents’ needs covered.

 Likewise, coaches are looked after.
-Recording and monitoring come as standard features that can be fed into your speech analytics so all your data are interpreted and presented in easy-to-digest formats.
+Recording and monitoring come as standard features that can be fed into your speech analytics so all your data is interpreted and presented in easy-to-digest formats.

 When combining high-quality coaching and the power of cloud call center software, everyone wins — especially your customers.